 Paul Dunne / Image from Getty Images

-156 players will compete over the first 36 holes with the top-65 and ties progressing to the weekend.
-Following round three the field size is cut to 24 players – with a sudden-death play-off taking place if required to reach that number.
+For those that remain, the likes of Dunne and Hoey, things now start to get interesting.
+Following round three, the field size will be cut to 24 players – with a sudden-death play-off taking place if required to reach that number.

 The fourth and final round will see players battle head-to-head in a six-hole match play knockout format.
 The players will eventually be whittled down to the final two before the winner is crowned in the final.